safe-global/safe-docs/learn/safe-core-account-abstraction-sdk/auth-kit.md

-# Safe Auth Kit
+# Auth Kit

-This library provides a way to authenticate users using mails, social accounts or traditional web3 wallets (Metamask ...).
-When using web2 methods as your social account, a derived ethereum address will be generated.
+This library provides a way to authenticate blockchain accounts using email addresses, social accounts or traditional web3 wallets (ex.
+Metamask).
+When using web2 methods as your email or social account, a derived Ethereum address will be generated.

-# Quickstart
+## Quickstart

 ### Prerequisites